Discover how to be less anxious and become more productive and successful.

 To be less anxious and more present, you’ll need to take a two-pronged approach to change.

 This involves actively and intentionally turning off your “what if?” thoughts by simply noticing but not attaching to them, distracting yourself with more pleasant thoughts, or taking positive actions.

-It also involves shifting your mental energy away from the future and what’s going on inside your mind and purposely becoming entirely absorbed in the present moment.
+It also involves shifting your mental energy away from the future and what’s happening inside your mind and purposely becoming entirely absorbed in the present moment.

-With practice, you’ll learn how to do both, and the better you get with one endeavor, the better you’ll do with the other.
+You’ll learn how to do both with practice, and the better you get with one endeavor, the better you’ll do with the other.